kodecocodes/i9t/contacts/contacts.markdown

 There's a lot of new stuff in this code, so let's break it apart:

-1. Convert the Friend parameter into a CNMutableContact, so you can use it with the Contacts framework.
+1. Convert the Friend parameter into a **CNMutableContact**, so you can use it with the Contacts framework.
-2. Create a new **CNSaveRequest**: this object lets you tell a CNContactStore the changes you want to make to the user's contacts, such as contacts to add, update, or delete.
+2. Create a new **CNSaveRequest**: this object lets you tell a **CNContactStore** the changes you want to make to the user's contacts, such as contacts to add, update, or delete.
-3. Tell the CNSaveRequest that you want to add the friend to the user's contacts.
+3. Tell the **CNSaveRequest** that you want to add the friend to the user's contacts.
-4. Try to execute a save request on a CNContactStore.
+4. Try to execute a save request on a **CNContactStore**.
 This method either succeeds and execution continues, or an error is thrown.
 If no error is thrown, you assume that the save request succeeded.

 > **Note**: The `catch` block does not create a custom alert for each possible error that could be thrown; instead, you use a generic error message.
 If you need to handle an individual error case, you must catch a CNErrorCode.
 These are not documented, but you can find their declaration in **CNError.h**.